Jack Ma biography and net worth

-Jack Ma (Ma Yun) is a Chinese entrepreneur, investor, and philanthropist.
-He co-founded and is now executive chair of the Alibaba Group.
-The group is a multinational technology conglomerate.
+Jack Ma (Ma Yun, 1964) is a Chinese entrepreneur, investor, and philanthropist.
+Jack Ma co-founded and is now executive chairman of the Alibaba Group.
+The group is a multinational technology conglomerate: a tech giant.

 Jack Ma was born in Hangzhou, Zhejiang, China on 10 September 1964.
 He has an older brother and a younger sister.
 He grew up in a period during which communist China became more and more isolated from the West.
 His family didn’t have a lot of money when Jack and his siblings were young.
 As a child, one of Jack’s hobbies was catching crickets.
 He could tell their species and size simply by hearing their sound.